 The 2014 Sauvignon blanc shows an elegant bouquet – revealing grassy notes, citrus aromas and as it opens honeysuckle and red apple.
 There is a graphite or minerality note both on the bouquet and the palate.
 Lemon zest and a lively tartness lingers on the finish.
 Good balance.
 Good acidity.

 The 2012 Chardonnay was sourced from the Russian River region in neighboring Sonoma County.
 It shows a dark straw color in the glass with citrus aromas and notes of toasted oak on the bouquet.
 Aromas of baking spice, baked apple and pear.
 As the wine opens more baking spices show along with pineapple.
 Aromatically this wine has a lot going on.
-The wine was fermented with native yeast, spent 15 months in barrel and was aged on the gross lees.
+The wine was fermented with indigenous yeast, spent 15 months in barrel and was aged on the gross lees.

-The 2013 Cuvée is a 77% Zinfandel / 33% Petite Sirah blend also fermented with native yeasts.
+The 2013 Cuvée is a 77% Zinfandel / 33% Petite Sirah blend also fermented with indigenous yeasts.
 This wine is noticeably dark in the glass – while the Petite Sirah comprises a much smaller part of the blend – this varietal dominates the wine.
 The bouquet shows an elegant dusty component with blackberry, a slight note of tar and white pepper.
 However, it is the fruit that shows the most on the bouquet.
 A rich density and chewiness of tannins show mid palate through to the finish.
 Slightly sharp, long lasting tannins linger for some time.
 Add some cheese or meat to cut through the tannins.

 The 2012 Reserve is a Bordeaux style red blend – with Cabernet Franc forming the base of the blend followed by Cabernet Sauvignon and much smaller percentages of Malbec, Merlot and Petite Verdot.
 Undergoes 30 days of maceration.
 It is dark and inky colored in the glass with a noticeable sweetness of fruit on the bouquet, somewhat floral along with notes of cassis, black licorice and hints of cedar.
 Muscular tannins anchor layers of flavor.
 Decent acidity.
 This is a very well made wine that one might mistake as mostly Cabernet Sauvignon.
 Interestingly enough, this Reserve is their largest produced wine at 900 cases for this vintage.